Movies, Twitter, basketball, bulldogs (and other things) with NY Times best-selling author Shea Serrano

 What is the most rewatchable rom-com?

 “My Best Friend’s Wedding.”
 I think that’s the pinnacle of the form right there.
-You’ve got Julia Roberts, who’s the greatest rom-com start that’s ever been.
+You’ve got Julia Roberts, who’s the greatest rom-com star that’s ever been.
 You have this really fun premise of like if we’re not married by this point, we’re going to get married.
 And then Dermot Mulroney finds his soon-to-be wife and has to decide between Julia and Cameron Diaz.
 And how do you pick between one of these two?
 You’ve got the singing montage, the moment on the boat where it’s like, ‘Ah, just tell each other you love each other!, you’ve got the chase scene at the end where he goes ‘Who’s chasing you?’
 Ah, it’s so good.

 What Pixar movie made you cry the hardest?